6 min read

 The Importance Of Data

 Really simply, we want to find golfers who have a chance of playing better than it seems they are playing.
 Datagolf.com is by far the pre-eminent resource for this in the industry, but the fact is their numbers are completely public and the Vegas lines immediately tail them.
-Buying a Data Golf subscription alone and just playing their numbers alone will NOT make you profitable.
+Buying a data subscription alone and just playing the numbers will NOT make you profitable.
 The advanced analytics are available to everyone, including oddsmakers.

 The key is learning to understand why the DG numbers are what they are, and how we can dig into the details to find trends that are actionable.
 DG uses a strict formula to combine past results and recent results to create a projection, and it is the best overall formula anyone has ever made, but what we want to look for are golfers who can make a case that they don’t fit the exact model, and have value that isn’t being captured by the Data Golf projections.